piepdx/pie-cookbook/notes/context/foreword.md

 ![All the feels](/source/images/all-the-feels.jpg "All the feels")

-2. **This is not a scalable solution**.
+### 2. This is not a scalable solution.

 This is the very reason we're not seeking to stamp out a ton of cookie cutter versions of PIE.
 Because our way of doing this doesn't scale.
 Well, that and "cookie cutter" and "PIE" is a mixed metaphor.
 We don't believe you can recreate what we created to solve Portland, Oregon's technology startup problem late in the first decade of this century.
 Nor would we want you to.

 It's not that we haven't tried.
 We have.
 But each time, it comes out differently.
 Because the community the each accelerator model supports needs it to be different.

-3. **This is not an efficient solution**.
+### 3. This is not an efficient solution.

 Given the first two caveats, it is appropriate to assume the third — and potentially most obvious — caveat, that one of how time consuming this is.
 It doesn't scale.
 There are no technology shortcuts.
 It takes time.
 But none of it is wasted.
 Even if you're making mistakes.
 Because it is through that process of trying, iterating, changing, and learning that you will manage to build the best accelerator for your community — no matter what that community happens to be.

 ## Format